We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Increased range of motion: The raised heel in weightlifting shoes may provide better flex in the knees and ankles.

-A 2017 review of injury rates in weightlifting states that injuries are less common in weightlifting than in contact sports.
+A 2021 review states that the injury rate is low in weightlifting.
 However, a person can still sustain an injury during weightlifting.

 There are two main disadvantages to weightlifting shoes.

 Firstly, weightlifting shoes can be expensive.
 Secondly, they are not suitable for other sports, which means a person would need to buy a separate pair of shoes if they engage in other sports alongside weightlifting.

 A good fit is one of the most important things to look for in any shoe, especially in a weightlifting shoe.

 A person can also use the following guidelines to find weightlifting shoes that support their workouts.

 - raised heels appropriate for the individual’s height